In a way to reduce electrical shock and other hazards, electrical installations undergo safety tests.

 Insulation resistance test

-This test ensures the insulation of the cable is ok and has no faults.
+This ensures that the insulation of the cable is ok and has no faults.
 The test measures the insulation resistance between the live wires and earth.

 During the test, all installations, equipment and lamps must be OFF, to ensure an accurate reading.
 While the circuit breakers, switches and fuses should be ON.